segube/GettingAndCleaningData_CourseProject/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Attached Files

-###Files 'CodeBook.md' contains information on the variables, data set, transformations and work that was done to tidy up the data
+- "CodeBook.md" contains information on the variables, data set, transformations and work that was done to tidy up the data

-'run_analysis.R' is the code for the R script used to complete the project goals
+- "run_analysis.R" is the code for the R script used to complete the project goals

-'FinalTidyData.txt' is the output from the 'runAnalysis.R' R script
+- "tidy_data.txt" is the output from the 'runAnalysis.R' R script